vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =xp2: 20

 *** =instructions2
-Get the title and duration in hours for each film.
-Currently the duration is in minutes, so you'll need to divide by 60.0 to get the duration in hours.
+Get the title and duration in hours for all films.
+The duration is in minutes, so you'll need to divide by 60.0 to get the duration in hours.
 Alias the duration in hours as `duration_hours`.

 *** =solution2
 ```{sql}